BabaOlumoh/iam-engineering-portfolio/04-conditional-access-zero-trust/break-glass-strategy.md

 | bg-admin-01@tenant.onmicrosoft.com | Primary emergency access account |
 | bg-admin-02@tenant.onmicrosoft.com | Secondary emergency access account |

-Do not name accounts obviously in production environments if that increases attack risk.
-Use an internal naming standard approved by the security team.

 ## Key Design Decisions